applefi87/Youtube-Splicer/README.md

 - **Segment selection** – start/end fields require a minimum of one second and the end must be greater than the start.
 - **Playback sequencing** – uses the YouTube Iframe API to queue clips and automatically jump to the next section when one finishes.
 - **Progress bar** – displays progress across the full playlist with segment markers, a draggable handle and thumbnail preview.
+- **Progress bar** – displays progress across the full playlist with segment markers, a draggable handle and thumbnail preview that appears while hovering or dragging.
 - **Skip controls** – Next and Prev buttons jump between clips.
 The Prev button resets the current clip on first press and moves back if pressed again within two seconds.
 - **Custom progress** – the bar pauses when the YouTube progress is dragged so manual seeking doesn't affect splice playback and resumes once the video plays.
 - **Save or revert** – edit clips freely and press **Save** to restart the playlist or **Back** to discard changes.